 2020- AWI and RWI Pilots

-Laser focus on XWI optimisation cost function toolbox.
+Laser focus on developing the XWI optimisation cost function toolbox.
 Introduce sensitivity to reflection moveout - invisible to standard FWI.

 2021- Integrated Innovation

-Raw data transforms to reservoir image.
-Enhanced pre-drill predictive power at target depths.
+Raw data transforms to quantitatively accurate velocity model.
+Enhanced pre-drill predictive power at reservoir target depths.

 2021- Net Zero North Sea

-Awarded multi-million pound grants for interfacing imaging with inversion and deep learning with classic optimisation.
+Awarded multi-million pound grants for interfacing imaging with inversion and deep learning with classic optimisation techniques.